alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ##Unprocessed animal products

-You need a certificate to export unprocessed animal products.
-This includes meat, fish, dairy, honey, gelatine, lard, blood or any other products that will be used as food.
+You need a certificate to export unprocessed animal products that will be used as food.
+This includes:

+- meat and fish
+- dairy
+- honey
+- gelatine, lard, blood or other products that will be food

 What you need to do depends on if you’re exporting [within the EU] or [outside the EU].